How to clean and care for uPVC windows

 Never use excessive force when trying to operate your window's locks and handles as this can cause damage to the entire window unit.
 If you are struggling to open them look around the frame and check there are no obstructions, make sure the lock is clean and does not have a build up of residue as this can cause your windows to stick and not function correctly.
 If you're still having issues then please contact us to arrange a home visit.

 It's best to keep your home well ventilated and open the windows in each room for a short while everyday to avoid condensation damage.
 Condensation is a real issue that causes problems in many homes.
-Click here read our top tips on how to prevent condensation forming in your home.
+You can find out more about condensation between double glazing by clicking here.
 Unfortunately if you have condensation trapped between the panes of glass it is a sign that your double glazing has failed and the only option is to replace the window.
-You can find out more about condensation between double glazing by clicking here.

 Cleaning the window frames